-Three CSR objectives for 2030 are systematically included in the presentation of the results:

-- 43 Mt CO2 eq. of emissions related to energy production in line with the trajectory certified by Science Based Targets - 40-60% women in the Group's management - 58% of the Group's installed capacity is renewable.
+Three CSR objectives for 2030 are systematically included in the results presentation: • 43 Mt of CO2 eq. emitted by energy production in line with the trajectory certified by Science Based Target • 40 to 60% women in the Group's management PEOPLE • 58% of the Group's installed capacity is renewable.